grid-rbx/rev/docs/docs/guide/checking-for-codes.md

 ## Basic Usage

 Now, we are ready to check for codes on Roblox user's profiles.
 To start, grab a sentance, word or your entire description from your Roblox account, and place it in a variable.
-You
+Grid is powerful because it can check if a description contains a message, rather than the entire message being checked.

 ```javascript title="index.js"
 const myDescription = "Sample Description";